 - +$1,500 for an additional biophysical scientist (excluding airfare to Uganda)

 - +$2,000 for an additional social scientist (excluding airfare to Uganda)

 Course fees include:

-- Full board (breakfast, lunch and dinner) meals and lodging
+- Full board, including meals (breakfast, lunch and dinner) and lodging

 - Access to the GREAT professional network by being admitted to the GREAT Community of Practice that links teams to relevant literature, conferences, further training events, webinars and opportunities to publish